Lemons, Lavender, & Laundry

 Labeled drawer fronts and hardware after removal from vanity

-When doing this, remember to mark everything.
-Label every door and drawer with the correct location, and also place the hardware into Ziploc bags, labeling them as well.
+When doing this, remember to label every door and drawer with the correct location, and place the hardware into Ziploc bags, labeling them as well.

-Once you have the doors and drawers removed, you need to clean the areas you plan to paint.
-I can see some toothpaste splatter on the second drawer, and there’s really no need to preserve that in paint.
-I have heard that TSP is the way to go when cleaning cabinets for painting, so that’s what I got.
+Once the doors and drawers have been removed, clean the areas you plan to paint.
+I had heard that TSP is the way to go when cleaning cabinets for painting, so that’s what I got.

 TSP Cleaner

 Following the directions on the package, I mixed 1/2 cup TSP with 2 gallons of hot water, allowing it to dissolve.
 It is recommended that you wear gloves, long sleeves, and eye protection… so, that’s what I did.
-(And by eye protection, I mean I wore sunglasses, ’cause I couldn’t find our real eye protection glasses.
-I’m sure I looked awesome 🙂 ) You simply wash everything down with the TSP mixture, and then wipe it down with clean water.
+(And by eye protection, I mean I wore sunglasses, ’cause I couldn’t find our real protection glasses.
+I’m sure I looked awesome 🙂 ) Simply wash everything with the TSP mixture, and then wipe it down with clean water.

 The next step in the process is to lightly sand the vanity, along with the doors and drawer fronts.
 This allows for the paint to adhere better.
-After sanding, I did another wipe-down with a damp sponge to remove any dust, and made sure it dried before painting.
+After sanding, wipe everything down with a damp sponge to remove any dust, and make sure everything has dried before painting.

 Satin enamel paint in the color smoke grey

-As mentioned above, I bought satin enamel paint.
-You can use a foam roller or paint brush for applying the paint, but because I don’t like brush strokes, I chose the foam roller.
-For the nooks and corners, I used a small paintbrush.
+As mentioned above, I used satin enamel paint.
+Simply apply with a foam roller or paint brush.
+For the nooks and corners, use a small paintbrush.
 I ended up applying 2 coats of paint, allowing it to completely dry between applications.
-Prior to the second coat, lightly sand one more time with a high-grit sandpaper.
+Prior to the second coat, lightly sand with a high-grit sandpaper to smooth out any rough areas.
 One thing to note is that if there’s too much paint on the roller, you get little bubbles.
-If this happens to you, gently roll the roller over the area.
+If this happens, gently roll the roller over the area.
 I when I say “gently”, I mean with the softest touch possible.
 Then allow everything to dry.

 Doors and drawer fronts from vanity propped up to allow for paint to dry

-Since the doors are off, here’s the vanity… and my “Budget-Friendly Bathroom Organization” is still going strong 🙂
+Here’s the vanity… and my “Budget-Friendly Bathroom Organization” 🙂

-While this is where we left off for the original post, I do want to share what this vanity looks like all finished up… Ready?
-(P.S.
-Just ignore that messy countertop 🙂 #reallife)
+While this is where I left off in the original post, I do want to share what this vanity looks like all finished up… Ready?

 The Budget… So Far